20 Simple Merchant Errors That May Cause Chargebacks & How to Resolve Them

-Merchants are usually more concerned with the hard descriptor, and with good reason: if the cardholder cannot recognize the name of your business, or the phone number is wrong, you could be looking at a chargeback situation.
+Merchants are usually more concerned with the hard descriptor, and with good reason: if the cardholder cannot recognize the name of your business or the phone number is wrong, you could be looking at a chargeback situation.
 That said, issues that lead to merchant error chargebacks tend to be more common with soft descriptors.
 This is because soft descriptors can be visible for days, and a conscientious cardholder who regularly checks account activity might mistake the transaction for fraud.

-Allowing Clerical Errors
+#10 | Allowing Clerical Errors

 Avoiding merchant errors in bookkeeping may seem like obvious advice to you.
 However, many customer disputes are the result of simple clerical errors on the part of the merchant.

 You should teach your staff to double-check all entries.
 Avoid manually key-in information by hand when possible; if you have to enter information manually, be extra wary of any mistakes, and audit the information multiple times.

-Not Using Fraud Prevention Tools
+#11 | Not Using Fraud Prevention Tools

 There is a wide variety of fraud prevention tools you should use to stop criminal attacks.
-Address Verification Service (AVS), for example, automatically checks the customer’s billing addresses against the address on file with the bank.
+Address Verification Service (AVS), for example, automatically checks the customer’s billing address against the address on file with the bank.

-Not Comparing Chargebacks to Sales Transactions
+#13 | Not Matching Chargebacks to Sales Records

-Correctly matching your chargebacks to the original sales transactions is far more difficult than it sounds due to the different formats and frequency gaps.
+Correctly matching your chargebacks to the original sales transactions is far more difficult than it sounds.
+This is because of different formats and frequency gaps.

 Unfortunately, if you can’t match each chargeback to the correct sales information, you won’t have the compelling evidence needed to dispute friendly fraud.
 Research shows that if merchants in certain verticals don’t have the time or technology to match these records in their system within five days of the posting date, chargeback activity increases by nearly 50%.

-Getting Lax on Recurring Payments
+#14 | Getting Lax With Recurring Payments

 A recurring payments (subscription) business model offers benefits for both merchants and customers.
 It also creates its own unique set of chargeback risks, though.